StackExchange/dnscontrol/README.md

 The documentation can be viewed via Docker:

 ```
+cd docs
 docker run --rm -it --volume="$PWD:/srv/jekyll" --volume="$PWD/vendor/bundle:/usr/local/bundle" --env JEKYLL_ENV=production jekyll/jekyll:3.8 jekyll build -V
+# Open docs/_site/index.html in your web browser to see the results.
+# (Note: The preview isn't perfect.
+Links that use the site.github.url variable won't work.
 ```